 How to bring up your ONLY child .
 PART 3

 The question is - who are you raising?
 A child or a sibling?
 If you are raising a child, the ingredients remain the same irrespective of age or siblings around.
-One may have few add-ons or subtractions.
+One may have a few add-ons or subtractions.
 The basic ingredient of raising any child remains the same.
 Does it change if you have two in your house?
-You still want them to be kind, sensitive, courageous and grateful.
+You still want them to be kind, sensitive, courageous, and grateful.
 Don't you?

-Undoubtedly, the single child gets the double dose of love.
+Undoubtedly, the single child gets a double dose of love.
 Having a single child means you can give undivided time and love to your kid.
 At the same time, raising a single kid becomes more economical as parents do not need to compromise on their aspirations for their child and can still provide the best of everything.
 And here comes the much-needed BALANCE.

-Raising confident onlies but don't push too hard
+Raising confident onlies, but don't push too hard.

 In many cases, when a child has a sibling, he/she may suffer from the negative impact of sibling rivalry, leading to insecurity or competition.
 But with a single child, there are higher chances of the kid turning out to be confident and self-sufficient.
 This, in turn, results in them being better achievers and extroverts with adequate social skills, quite suited for this age's cut-throat competitive world.
 "Single kids generally excel in whatever they do because of the undivided attention and financial resource for better education.
 Since many onlies are verbally precocious and high achievers at an early age, it's sometimes hard to know what behavior is age-appropriate for them.
 It's also difficult to know when you're pushing too hard and when you're not pushing enough.
 By the age of 7 or 8, only children are like little adults.
 In their opinion, kids their own age are immature.
 Slow down, and make sure your only child has a childhood.

 Don't ask for perfection.